brahma1085/mcp-server-UC/docs/architecture.md

 - Responsible for passing the validated arguments to the Services Layer and mapping the service results back to the standardized MCP tool response format.

 ### 4.3.
 Services Layer (`src/services/`)
 - **Gmail Service:** Handles the construction of standards-compliant MIME messages (supporting plaintext and HTML) and interacts with the Gmail API to create drafts or send emails.
+Requests are queued using a `Bottleneck` rate limiter (max 5 concurrent) to prevent `429 Too Many Requests` API quota penalties.
 - **Google Docs Service:** Retrieves document metadata to determine the correct insertion index, translates structured formatting requests into Google Docs `batchUpdate` requests, and appends the content safely while preserving existing text.
+Implements **Document Mutex Locks** (`Promise.resolve()` chaining) to prevent overlapping writes to the same document, and also utilizes the `Bottleneck` rate limiter.
 - **OAuth Service:** Manages the OAuth 2.0 lifecycle.
 It securely loads client credentials, handles authorization flows, stores and retrieves refresh tokens, and intercepts `401 Unauthorized` responses to automatically refresh expired access tokens.
+It employs **Promise Deduplication** for token loads, ensuring high concurrency spikes do not trigger redundant disk I/O operations.

 ### 4.4.
 Validation & Error Handling (`src/utils/`)
 - **Validation:** Enforces strict validation on all tool inputs (e.g., valid email formats, non-empty document IDs, supported formatting styles) before attempting external API calls.
+Implements **Regex DoS Protection** by performing fast string-length bounds checks on massive inputs (like base64 attachments) before executing expensive Regex evaluations.
-- **Error Mapping:** Catches Google API errors (e.g., rate limits, permission denied) and translates them into predictable, machine-readable MCP error responses.
+- **Error Mapping:** Catches Google API errors (e.g., rate limits, permission denied `403`, not found `404`) and translates them into predictable, machine-readable MCP error responses.
 Sanitizes all error messages to ensure no sensitive credentials or tokens are leaked.

 ## 5. Data Flow Example: Appending Content to Google Docs